svaarala/duktape/doc/side-effects.rst

 For example, the following don't happen (but could, if mark-and-sweep scope and side effect lockouts are changed):

-* Thread value stack, call stack, and catch stack are never reallocated and all pointers to duk_tvals, duk_activations, and duk_catchers remain valid.
+* Thread value stack and call stack are never reallocated and all pointers to duk_tvals and duk_activations remain valid; duk_catcher pointers are stable in Duktape 2.2.
 (This could easily change if mark-and-sweep were to "compact" the stacks in an emergency GC.)

 The mark-and-sweep side effects listed above are not fundamental to the